xbeat/Machine-Learning/README.md

 Introduction to Linear Regression Assumptions

 Linear regression is a fundamental statistical technique used to model the relationship between variables.
 To ensure the validity and reliability of our model, we need to test five key assumptions.
 These assumptions form the foundation for accurate predictions and meaningful interpretations of our results.

+## Optimizing SQL Joins with Table Size Awareness

+Table Size Impact on Join Performance

+Join operations in SQL databases are computationally intensive, with performance heavily dependent on table sizes.
+Understanding how table order affects distributed hash joins enables optimization through strategic placement of larger tables on the left side, reducing memory requirements for hash table creation.

 ## Training Custom Tokenizers with Hugging Face Transformers in Python